w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 <expandable title="Additional info" icon="fas fa-question-circle text-success">
-Here, we used a template for a basic web application, managed by the YouWol’s Python module
+Here, we used a template for a basic web application, managed by the W3Nest’s Python module
 <apiLink target="pipeline_raw_app"></apiLink>.
 The default configuration includes it among a couple of others.

-For additional information regarding how YouWol is looking for projects, or how to define your own template & pipeline, a starting point can be found [here](@nav/doc/how-to/config/projects)
+For additional information regarding how W3Nest is looking for projects, or how to define your own template & pipeline, a starting point can be found [here](@nav/doc/how-to/config/projects)
 </expandable>